-Today, greater than ever before, the rapidly advancing landscape of economics, politics, and technology, amplifies the importance of ethical considerations in individuals' decision-making (Rasmuben, 2015).
-These considerations are paramount in certain businesses such as participatory budgeting (Brown et al., 2009), accounting reporting (Rasmuben, 2015), and financial consulting (Angelova and Regner, 2013).
+Today, greater than ever before, the rapidly advancing landscape of economics, politics, and technology amplifies the importance of ethical considerations in individuals' decision-making (Rasmußen, 2015).
+These considerations are paramount in certain businesses, such as participatory budgeting (Brown et al., 2009), accounting reporting (Rasmußen, 2015), and financial consulting (Angelova and Regner, 2013).
 The discretionary power held by one of the parties involved (the principal decision-maker) can be considered as the main reason behind the said significance.
-Thus, the examination of individuals' behavior and the ability to predict it in such circumstances carries significant implications.
+Thus, examining individuals' behavior and the ability to predict it in such circumstances carries significant implications.

-Classical economic theories emphasize on the rationality of human behavior in decision-making and do not validate behavior based on beliefs (Dufwenberg, 2008).
-For instance, traditional game theory as an extension of the classical view envisions humans as solely rational beings making entirely logical decisions to maximize personal gain.
-They tend to ignore the fact that human behavior is not always grounded in logic and at times, decisions are driven by emotions.
-Consequently, contemporary economists introduced a new branch of game theory referred to as Behavioral Game Theory (Stevens, 2008).
-According to this theory and the subset of economic behavior theory known as Behavioral Finance, the behavior of individuals indeed is influenced by their emotions at times.
-The behavior also impacts the society, and decisions of others influence their decisions (Cartwright, 2018).
+Classical economic theories emphasize the rationality of human behavior in decision-making and do not validate behavior based on beliefs (Dufwenberg, 2008).
+For instance, traditional game theory, as an extension of the classical view, envisions humans as rational beings making entirely logical decisions to maximize personal gain.
+They tend to ignore that human behavior is not always grounded in logic, and emotions sometimes drive decisions.
+Consequently, contemporary economists introduced a new branch of game theory called Behavioral Game Theory (Stevens, 2008).
+According to this theory and the subset of economic behavior theory known as Behavioral Finance, individuals' emotions sometimes influence their behaviour.
+The behavior also impacts society, and the decisions of others influence their decisions (Cartwright, 2018).
 The theories of fairness and the observer effect further emphasize that people take into account the well-being of others and what is considered as socially acceptable behavior and look to strike an optimal balance between personal interests and societal interests when making a decision (Cason and Mui, 1998).

 Social interests necessitate that individuals, in decisions that impact others besides themselves, consider the expectations of others and exhibit socially positive behavior (Balafoutas and Sutter, 2017).
-People with social prferences may ignore their own payoff, in order to receive other people's satisfaction or for potential long-term achivements (Fehr and Charness, 2023).
+People with social preferences may ignore their own payoff to receive other people's satisfaction or for potential long-term achievements (Fehr and Charness, 2023).